AureliZEN: 2 – Discovering Your Own Deep Motivation

 Where does real motivation come from?

 Many believe they are motivated by external factors — money, recognition, deadlines.
-But all true, lasting motivation is internal.
+But all true, lasting motivation is profoundly internal.

 Understanding this distinction is crucial.
-It allows us to stop forcing ourselves into motivation and instead focus on awakening what is already there.
+It allows us to stop forcing ourselves into ‘motivation’ and instead focus on awakening what is already there.

-A key insight from subconceptual thinking is that real motivation does not start in the conscious mind.
+A key insight from subconceptual processing is that real motivation does not start in the conscious mind.
 It begins in deeper patterns of thought and feeling, where it must be invited rather than imposed.

 The difference between motivation and manipulation